jenudi/NLP-Multi-Class-Classification-of-Patients-EHR/README.md

 Our dataset shows a significant imbalance between different classes.
 With 37% of the dataset, the most dominant class is &quot;no specific issue.&quot; With 0.18% of the dataset, the less dominant class is &quot;mild headaches particularly at the back of the head and in the morning

-For fixing this imbalance, we used a varied method which will be explained later.
+For fixing the imbalance, we used a method that will be explained later on.

 3. Preprocessing